LF-digitala-kanaler/LFDS/content/components/web/button-and-links/buttons.md

       #### With arrow

-      Append .`btn-arrow` to any primary or secondary button to add the arrow.
+      Append .`btn-arrow` to any primary or secondary button to add the an arrow to the button.

       #### Size